Ben Tullman

 Alan Robles

-Eleanor Victoria Harvey is a Chicago native who joined the Ignite Glass Studios team in 2019.
+Eleanor Victoria Harvey is a Chicago native who joined the Ignite Glass Studios team in 2019 as a studio artist and glass instructor.
 She received her Bachelor’s degree in Fine Arts with a minor in Anthropology in 2018 from Illinois State University.

-While her main material is glass, (blown, fused, or both) she also enjoys painting and drawing.
-Eleanor’s work is inspired by color, pattern, organic shapes, and is influenced by culture, and society – most often displayed through figural forms and visual symbolism.
+Eleanor is predominantly a glass artist (blown, fused, and flameworked glass) but also enjoys painting, drawing, printmaking and ceramics.
+She makes both functional and conceptual art and is interested in color, pattern, and figurative forms.
 Eleanor is also inspired by upcycled/recycled art and she utilizes a lot of scrap glass, glass trimmings, and broken pieces, especially in her fusings.
-She is a maker of functional objects, as well as aesthetic and conceptual art.
-Eleanor enjoys learning new techniques, collaboration projects with other artists and sharing her love for glass through teaching classes.
+Eleanor enjoys learning new techniques, collaborating with other artists and sharing her love for glass through teaching classes.